What Is Costochondritis?

-Tietze's syndrome is similar to costochondritis; however the Tietze's syndrome pain also shoots into the shoulder and arm, and the soft tissue of the chest around the breast bone is noticeably swollen.
+Tietze's syndrome is similar to costochondritis; however, Tietze's syndrome pain also shoots into the shoulder and arm, and the soft tissue of the chest around the breast bone is noticeably swollen.

 I've had costo since a combined bout of bronchitis and shingles at age 14.

 Triggered by the viral infections, it lingered for many years.
-I had to stop playing music instruments and tennis, and struggled through the later years at school, university and at work.
+I had to stop playing musical instruments and tennis, and struggled through the later years at school, university and work.

-Later, rheumatologists and neurologists have suggested the rib cage pain may be a symptom of fibromyalgia.
+Later, rheumatologists and neurologists have suggested that the rib cage pain may be a symptom of fibromyalgia.